 With many employees spending long hours at a computer, providing a healthy environment is crucial for well-being and productivity.
-Some architecture, engineering and construction firms invest in ergonomic office chairs and larger displays to help mitigate common health risks like back pain and eye strain.
+Many retail organizations invest in ergonomic office chairs and larger displays to help mitigate common health risks like back pain and eye strain.
 However, there are other factors that can contribute to improved well-being.

 5 Ways to Improve User Comfort